 When buying a new area rug, the first step is always figuring out what size rug you need.
 But the second step – choosing a material – is every bit as important.
-The material your rug is made of will determine how well it stands up to wear and tear, how easy it is to clean, how it will feel underfoot, and how long the rug will last, as well as what you’ll end up paying for it.
+And it’s not just an aesthetic choice, either.
+The material used to make a rug determines how durable it will be, how easy it is to clean, and how it will feel underfoot.
+Not to mention, it’s a big factor in what you’ll end up paying for the rug, too.

 Wool is far and away the most common material used to make area rugs, and has been for centuries.
-That’s because the material is ideally suited to the task: a high quality, well made wool rug can last for generations.
-They are extremely soft, hold dye very well, handle heavy traffic, don’t crush over time, and develop a beautiful patina as they’re used.
-Wool can be vacuumed, wet cleaned, and gently spot cleaned, though dry cleaning is required for a more extensive cleaning.
-Wool rugs will shed fuzz while they’re new, but this shouldn’t be cause for concern.
+A high quality, well-made wool rug can last for generations.
+They’re extremely soft, hold dye well, can stand up to heavy foot traffic, won’t crush over time, and develop a beautiful patina with use.
+You can vacuum, wet clean, or gently spot clean wool rugs, but you shouldn’t toss them in a washing machine.
+For a deep clean, you’ll need to have them professionally dry cleaned.
+Wool rugs will shed fuzz while they’re new, but this isn’t cause for concern.
 The biggest drawback of wool rugs is their price: they’re among the most expensive area rugs out there.
-That said, because the material is so common, you can find a huge variety of different types and styles of wool rugs at different price points, from expensive hand-woven area rugs made from New Zealand wool to more affordable machine-made rugs.
+That said, because the material is so common, you can find a huge variety of styles at different price points, from expensive hand-woven area rugs to more affordable machine-made rugs.

-Rugs can also be made out of a variety of other plant-based natural materials like jute, hemp, sisal, and sea grass.
-These types of area rugs are generally a bit rougher, and range from fairly soft to coarse and scratchy.
-Jute is the softest and least expensive of these four materials, but tends to shed and won’t stand up well in high traffic areas.
-Hemp rugs are popular for their neutral color and sustainability and tend not to shed, but are more expensive because they’re typically hand woven.
+You can also find rugs made from a variety of other plant-based natural materials like jute, hemp, sisal, and sea grass.
+Natural fiber rugs are generally a bit rougher, ranging from fairly soft to coarse and scratchy.
+Jute is the softest and least expensive, but tends to shed and won’t stand up well in high traffic areas.
+Hemp rugs are popular for their neutral color and sustainability and tend not to shed, but are more expensive because they’re woven by hand rather than machine-made.
 Both sisal and sea grass hold up very well to heavy traffic, but are quite rough in texture – more like stiff mats than cushy rugs.